jBernavaPrah/goal-tracker/readme.md

 2. Run `sh build.sh` to install all php and react dependencies.
 This will take some time.
 3. After docker services start, open your browser and go to http://localhost:8080

+### Graphql service:

+To reach the GraphQL client and have documented API, simple go to http://localhost:8080/playground-graphql

+There you can also play around using a simple client for GraphQL.

 ### Would you improve it?

 Clone this project, improve it and send me a PR!
 I will review it, and if is good enough, will be merged.